 UNH operates a highly effective program focused on the increasing competitiveness of research active faculty at all levels toward attaining sustainable NIH funding.
 The CORBE is an opportunity to leverage this infrastructure and allow expanded participation and more substantial investment.

 Other Ideas.
 Renovations ?

+From RFA: Collaboration with other non-doctoral degree-granting and research-performing institutes or institutions is encouraged.
+Seems like there is something to be had there..
+Keene, Plymouth, etc..

 The key next step is establishing the Mentor/Mentee relationships and getting new faculty locked into the proposal timeline.